laforge49/asynchronous-entities/README.md

 When a request is to be processed by a subtree of entities, the child sends a acquire message to the appropriate child entities.
 The acquire message does nothing, which blocks any further requests.
-On completion of the parent request, the request channel of the parent and all the acquired children are closed and replaced with nil in the entity vectors.
+On completion of the parent request, the request channel of the parent and all the acquired children are closed and reset to nil in the entity atoms.